leanngward/pydem/README.md

 pip installer <br>
 virtualenv <br>

-Before running PyDem, use the following set up command: <br>
+to install the virtualenv, use the following line of code in the command window: <br>
 `$ pip install --user virtualenv`